 Format of manuscripts

 Papers must be typed with double- or 1.5-line spacing throughout and with a margin of at least 3 cm on the left-hand side.
 All pages of the manuscript must be numbered consecutively, including those carrying references, tables and figure captions, all of which are to be placed after the text.
 Illustrations, both line drawings and photographs, are to be numbered as figures in a common sequence, and each must be referred to in the text.
-Figures that are of the same quality as those to be reproduced in the published paper must be included at the end of the electronic file or hard copies of the manuscript and must be clearly numbered.
-Original artwork must not be submitted prior to acceptance of the manuscript.
-(Note that artwork will be returned, if this is requested at the time of acceptance.)
+Figures that are of the same quality as those to be reproduced in the published paper must be included at the end of the electronic file and must be clearly numbered.
 Colour figures are accepted but will be printed at the author´s expense; cost is dependent upon the number of pages involved and the editor may be consulted for an estimate.

 Authors are advised to note the layout of headings, tables and illustrations exemplified in the latest issues of the Journal.
 Strict observance of these and the requirements listed under ´Preparation of manuscripts´ will shorten the interval between submission and publication.